-Applicants show original photo ID (such as a passport) to a professional who vouches that the details within the CitizenCard application (such as the date of birth) match the details listed on the ID.
+- applicant shows an original document (such as a birth certificate) or any other acceptable evidence supporting their identity to a professional who vouches that the details within the CitizenCard application (such as the date of birth and name) match the details listed on the supporting evidence

-CitizenCard validates the referee's ID by checking professional databases and then contacts the referee by phone to confirm they really did support the application.
+- CitizenCard validates the referee's credentials by checking professional databases and then contacts the referee at their workplace to confirm they really did support the application

-If the applicant has no ID available they can ask certain people (eg. teacher, doctor, social worker) to vouch that the details in the application match their official records.
+If the applicant has no supporting evidence, a certain professional person (e.g. teacher or doctor) can be asked to vouch that the details in the application match their official workplace records.

 CitizenCard will prosecute any applicant who applies for a card fraudulently.
 If the police are satisfied that an offence has been committed under the terms of the 2006 UK Fraud Act then an Official Caution is issued (unless the police wish to bring a prosecution).

 For more on CitizenCard's verification process please contact: